Do you need an AFS licence?

 - provide a crowd funding service

-- provide a claims handling and settling service.
+- provide a claims handling and settling service, or

 Financial products include things such as shares, bonds, superannuation, interests in managed investment schemes, life insurance, general insurance, derivatives and margin lending facilities.